 When you view a map of a location that has been mapped multiple times, you will see forward and back arrows and a calendar date picker.
 Just click the forward button to move to the next map in time and the back button to view the previous map.

 Analyzing your NDVI Data

 We've developed the Plant Health layer to intelligently display your data for informed decision making.
-Please our Plant Health support documentation for an explanation on how to use these tools and read this map.
+Please visit our Plant Health documentation for an explanation of how to use these tools and read this map.

 NDVI on non-Near Infrared imagery